 PACER activates individuals to take action — on both a personal and community level.
 Everyone can participate in signing a petition, sharing their own story, or contributing a message to “I care because.”
 They can also coordinate and participate in high profile events such as National Bullying Prevention Month in October, Unity Day or a Run, Walk, Roll Against Bullying.

 PACER’s National Bullying Prevention Month—October

-PACER is the founder of National Bullying Prevention Month, held annually in October.
-2013 marks the eighth anniversary of PACER’s National Bullying Prevention Month, which unites communities nationwide to raise awareness of bullying prevention through events, activities and education.
+In 2006, PACER founded National Bullying Prevention Month, which is held annually during October.
+This is a time for communities nationwide to unite and raise awareness of bullying prevention through events, activities and education.